Estimating Ground Reaction Forces from Inertial Sensors: Related Work

 \section{Related Work}

-The prediction of GRF from IMU sensor data is addressed in several works such as \cite{leporace2018prediction,Johnson21,Alcantara21} to overcome the difficulty of direct GRF measurement, while the use of GRF and discrete biomechanical variables to predict stress-responses in bone and soft tissue is addressed in \cite{Napier18,johnson2020impact,vannatta2020biomechanical}.

-Similarly to the \textsc{SER} method proposed in this paper, the approach of \cite{pogson2020neural} uses the general idea of transduction \cite{Cortes05} between the embeddings of input IMU data and output GRF data.
-We observe the following critical differences between \textsc{ser} and \cite{pogson2020neural}: \begin{itemize} \item \textsc{ser} uses a different organization of the training data, where the running steps and their IMU and GRF signals are split into \emph{batches}; as shown in \cref{fig:accuracy_vs_steps} where the best batch size is generally more than 1.
-Batch size is a critical hyperparameter to consider intra-step interactions (optimized with a validation set) as opposed to using a single step without differentiating left and right foot (as in \cite{pogson2020neural}) which results in lower accuracy. (\textsc{ser} separates left and right side when batch size is 1).
-This also suggests that the control of one leg may be different than that of the other. \item \textsc{ser} uses SVD instead PCA (used in~\cite{pogson2020neural}), i.e., it does not normalize each input variable of IMU or GRF timeseries across the entire dataset.
-This difference allows us to preserve the patterns of the step signals over time (e.g., the impact peaks followed by the active GRF peak). \item \textsc{ser} uses least squares regression to predict the output embedding instead of neural networks (used in~\cite{pogson2020neural}); in our experiments, neural networks (with up to 5 layers and 100 neurons per layer) resulted in lower accuracy and slower training, due to the limited available data and additional hyperparameter optimization. \end{itemize} Notably, while the approach of \cite{pogson2020neural} performs worse than state-of-the-art methods using LSTM neural networks \cite{Alcantara22,donahue2023estimation}, \textsc{ser} performs similarly or better in the \textsc{personal} scenario, with much lower training times (as discussed in \cref{sec:results}).
+Similarly to the \textsc{ser} method proposed in this paper, the approach of \cite{pogson2020neural} uses the general idea of transduction \cite{Cortes05} between the embeddings of input IMU data and output GRF data.
+We observe the following critical differences between \textsc{ser} and \cite{pogson2020neural}: \begin{itemize} \item \textsc{ser} uses a different organization of the training data, where the running steps and their IMU and GRF signals are split into \emph{batches}, as shown in \cref{fig:accuracy_vs_steps}.
+Batch size is a critical hyperparameter to consider intra-step interactions (optimized with a validation set), while using a single step without differentiating left and right foot (as in \cite{pogson2020neural}) results in higher estimation error.
+This suggests that the biomechanics of one leg may be different from that of the other. \item \textsc{ser} uses SVD instead of PCA (used in~\cite{pogson2020neural}), i.e., it does not normalize each input variable of IMU or GRF time series across the entire dataset.
+This difference allows us to preserve the patterns of the step signals over time. \item \textsc{ser} uses least squares regression to predict the output embedding instead of neural networks (used in~\cite{pogson2020neural}); in our experiments, neural networks (with up to 5 layers and 100 neurons per layer) resulted in higher estimation error and slower training, due to the limited available data and additional hyperparameter optimization.
+For instance, using signal input \textsc{all}, neural networks predicting output embedding achieve RMSE of $0.220$~BW for \textsc{others} ($0.023$~BW higher than least squares regression), $0.189$~BW for \textsc{everyone} ($0.002$~BW higher), and $0.190$~BW for \textsc{personal} scenario ($0.060$~BW higher). \end{itemize} Notably, \textsc{ser} performs better than \cite{pogson2020neural} when applied in the same scenario (\textsc{others}), with much lower training times.